axil/blog/content/software/numpy_data_types.rst

         >>> sys.getsizeof(True)
         28

-np.bool is 28 times more memory efficient than python’s bool )
+np.bool is 28 times more memory efficient than python’s bool ) It real-world scenarios the rate is lower though: when you pack numpy bools into an array, they will take 1 byte each, but if you pack python bools into a list it will reference the same two values every time, costing effectively 8 bytes per element on x64.

 The underlines in `bool_`, `int_`, etc are there to avoid clashes with python’s types.
 It’s a bad idea to use reserved keywords for other things, but in this case it has an additional advantage of allowing (a generally discouraged, but useful in rare cases) from numpy import * without shadowing python bools, ints, etc. As of today, np.bool still works but displays a deprecation warning.